Lucci93/TDRandomLevelsGenerator/README.md

 ## Running the tests

-Add all the levels you want in the editor and after pressing *play*, press *N* on the keyboard to generate the next level.
+Add all the custom levels you want in the editor (right click on the asset window and then choose "Map" to create a new map) and after pressing *play*, press *N* on the keyboard to generate the next level.
 Before you begin, make sure you **have correctly set the start and end points** of the route, so that you have:

 ```C#